zalmoxes-laran/ExtendedMatrix-doc/docs/source/properties.rst

 Geometry
 --------

-The geometry property defines the dimensions of the object (length, width, thickness).
+The geometry property defines the dimensions of the object (length, width, thickness, shape).
 Within the Extended Matrix, the geometry property can be defined, for example, by a floor plan or photogrammetric model of the area to be reconstructed.

 .. _placement: